denizgenc/my-public-notes/accessibility/cpacc_exam_prep/01_disabilities_challenges_assistive_tech.md

 # A. Theoretical Models of Disability
 ## Overview
-15% of world population is disabled - largest and fastest growing minority.
+15% of world population have a disability - largest and fastest growing minority.

-Society is finally moving towards being more inclusive of this minority, and we need to understand what disabled people need, what they don't need, and what we can do to support them.
+Society is finally moving towards being more inclusive of this minority, and we need to understand what people with a disability need, what they don't need, and what we can do to support them.

-People view disability in different ways; none of these views (or models) of disability is complete, but by studying multiple we get a more complete picture of what it means to be disabled in society.
+People view disability in different ways; none of these views (or models) of disability is complete, but by studying multiple we get a more complete picture of what it means to be have a disability in society.
 Common **theoretical models** are social, medical, biopsychosocial and functional solutions.

 ## Medical Model of Disability
 Summary: **The impairment is the problem**